 The 7Q10 flow used in the Draft Permit has been extrapolated from flow data from the most recent 30 years (1998 - 2018) at a U.S. Geological Survey gage station (USGS 01197500 - Housatonic River at Great Barrington, Massachusetts) on the Housatonic River.
-The discharge is located immediately upstream of the Woods Pond Dam, on the Housatonic River.
-The total drainage area for the Housatonic River watershed is about 1,948 square miles; the drainage area upstream of the discharge is about 170 square miles.
+The discharge is located on the Housatonic River about 3.9 river miles downstream of the confluence with the Williams River in Great Barrington (or 2.63 miles as the crow flies).
+The total drainage area for the Housatonic River watershed is about 1,948 square miles; the drainage area upstream of the discharge is about 335 square miles.